knmnyn/cs3244-2210/_pages/grading.md

 is at best a lapse of professional etiquette, and at worst it is plagiarism.
 Plagiarism is a form of cheating.

-**The No-Sponge Rule**: In intra-team collaboration where the group, as a whole, produces a single “product”, each member of the team must actively contribute.
-Members of the group have the responsibility (1) to not tolerate anyone who is putting forth no effort (being a sponge) and (2) to not let anyone who is making a good faith effort “fall through a crack” (to help weaker team members come up to speed so they can contribute).
-We want to know about dysfunctional group situations as early as possible.
-To encourage everyone to participate fully, we make sure that every student is given an opportunity to explain and justify their group’s approach.
+**The No-Sponge Rule**: In intra-team collaboration where the team, as a whole, produces a single “product”, each member of the team must actively contribute.
+Members of the team have the responsibility (1) to not tolerate anyone who is putting forth no effort (being a sponge) and (2) to not let anyone who is making a good faith effort “fall through a crack” (to help weaker team members come up to speed so they can contribute).
+We want to know about dysfunctional team situations as early as possible.
+To encourage everyone to participate fully, we make sure that every student is given an opportunity to explain and justify their team’s approach.

 This section on academic honesty is adapted from Surendar Chandra’s course at the University of Georgia, who in turn acknowledges